akononovicius/physRisk-content-repository/articles/2011/one-year-running.md

 year has passed since the opening of the renew Physics of Risk website.
 This year was highly productive for us, [the contributors](/about).
-We have published 7 new econophysical, 1 fractal + 3 stochastic + 3 agent based, models and 18 models of varying business processes.
+We have published 7 new econophysical, 1 fractal + 3 stochastic + 3 agent-based,
+models and 18 models of varying business processes.
 Some of the models belonging to these two groups are very similar (we have found that most similar are Bass diffusion model and [Unidirectional Kirman's